opencog/atomspace/examples/type-system/README.md

 The language bindings are exposed in the form of modules: the user only needs to include the correct module, and the types become usable.
 The `demo-types.scm` defines a guile scheme module that exposes the scheme bindings.
-An example of using it is in the `apps` directory.
+Likewise, the `chempydemo.pyx` defines a (Cython) Python module that exposes the python bindings.
+Examples of using both are in the `apps` directory.

 To build everything here, say `make examples` (in the build dir) and then `sudo make install-demotypes` to install into the root filesystem.